Best Lightweight Hiking Shoes 2025

 > For wider feet

-The Altra Lone Peak 7 are the latest incarnation of the ever popular lightweight trail runners.
+The Altra Lone Peak 8 is the latest incarnation of the very popular lightweight trail runners.

-They have an updated StoneGuard that offers more protection from rocks underfoot without compromising the feel of being on the trail.
+They have a StoneGuard that offers more protection from rocks underfoot without compromising the feel of being on the trail.

-The Altra Lone Peak EGO midsoles provide the famous soft ride that has made these shoes super popular within the thru hiking community.
-The Altra Lone Peak 7 keeps the oversized toe box that allows the toes to relax and spread out naturally and for the big toes to remain in a straight position.
+The Altra Lone Peak EGO midsoles have been updated but still provide the famous soft ride that has made these shoes super popular within the thru-hiking community.
+The Altra Lone Peak 8 keeps the oversized toe box that allows the toes to relax and spread out naturally and for the big toes to remain in a straight position.

 If you want to use a trail runner style shoe for ultralight hiking and backpacking trips then they need to be tough.
 These are tough enough for most trails but if you are on very muddy trails or planning off-trail hiking trips then a trail runner is not the best option.

 The fit of these shoes combined with zero drop means they are not for everyone.
 For many people, they are a good transition before moving to ultralight minimalist shoes.
-Having said that, they have a cult like following among ultralight thru-hikers.
+Having said that, they have a cult-like following among ultralight thru-hikers.
 Just don’t expect them to last as long as the other shoes in this review.
-Most people expect about 500 miles out of these shoes before they are worn out and have holes.
-While testing these shoes I found they last longer than 500 miles in most cases but it is very dependent on how demanding the trails are.
+Most people should expect about 500 miles out of these shoes before they are worn out and have holes.
+While these shoes are brand new, I found testing the previous model that they last longer than 500 miles in most cases but it is very dependent on how demanding the trails are.

-I have used the Altra Lone Peak trail runners while hiking the Te Araroa Trail in New Zealand.
+I have been using the Altra Lone Peak trail runners for several years including thru-hiking the Te Araroa Trail in New Zealand.
 I loved the lightweight feel.
-They are one of the best trail running shoes for thru hiking.
-These are my current lightweight hiking shoe of choice that I use for ultralight hiking.
+They are one of the best trail running shoes for thru-hiking.
+These are my current ultralight hiking shoes of choice that I use for ultralight hiking.

 Compare Prices: